Rando-Mania/RandoTracker/LAYOUT_DOCUMENTATION_V2.md

 `scale-to-fit` is an attribute for horizontally scaling overflowing text to fit in a fixed width container.
 Accomplished through a `transform: scaleX();` and a `margin-left`.

+Trouble shooting:

-Container must be a block element (components.css takes care of this)?
-And have a width?
+- Container must be a block element (components.css takes care of this)
+- must have a width?
+- `player-name:empty{ display: none;}` will cause a `transform: scaleX(0)'

 ```
 <tr-text scale-to-fit property="player-name"></tr-text>